nialljmiller/PHYS4840_Numerical_integration_I/README.md

 | 3 | \( $T_3$ \) | \( $R_{3,1}$ \) | \( $R_{3,2}$ \) | \( $R_{3,3}$ \) | - |
 | ... | ... | ... | ... | ... | ... |

-Each new column refines the previous estimates, improving the accuracy of the integral.

 ---